 In a way, your about page is like a promotional landing page.
 It should engage your visitors to learn more while they are on your website.
 Don’t expect your visitors to know where to go after your about page.
 You should guide them towards the most logical next step, which ideally is a conversion.

-What do you want them to do after reading about you?
+What do you want your audience to do after reading about you?
 Do you want them to visit your services or your portfolio page?
 Do you want them to book a free consultation call?
 Follow you on social media?
 Whatever your goal is, you can easily direct visitors to where you want them to go by adding a well-designed Call-to-Action button to the page about yourself.
+It’s crucial to guide your visitors to the next step, otherwise you’ll likely lose conversions.

 4. Using plain text with no images or videos